 - 2 tablespoons coconut oil

 - salt as required

 - Heat coconut oil.
 Add the whole & crushed spices – cinnamon, cardamoms, cloves, black pepper.
-Saute them till fragrant.
+On low heat fry them till fragrant.

 - Then add the ginger, garlic, green chilies, sliced onions and curry leaves.
-Saute till the onions become translucent.
+Sauté till the onions become translucent on low to medium-low heat.
 Don't brown the onions.

-- Add the chopped veggies and stir well.
+- Add the chopped veggies and stir to mix.

 - Add thin coconut milk or water.
-Cover the pan and cook the veggies.
+Season with salt according to taste.
+Cover the pan with a lid and cook the veggies.

-- The veggies should be cooked till they are tender and done.
+- The veggies should be cooked till they are fork tender.

 - If you want, you can also heat a few teaspoons of oil and fry curry leaves in it till crisp.
 Then add this curry leaves tempering from the top before serving the veg stew.

-- Serve kerala style vegetable stew with appams or steamed rice.
+- Serve Kerala style vegetable stew with appam or steamed rice.

 - * If using water instead of thin coconut milk, you can use the pressure cooker for cooking the veggies.
 Just add 2 cups water and pressure cook for 1 whistle on medium heat.

 - Reduce the green chillies if you prefer.
 You can also reduce the amount of crushed black pepper.